 What other local causes or organizations are you passionate about?

 Philanthropy is something you do out of the goodness of your heart and I don’t like to talk about ,but I like bringing awareness to it.
 No one should go hungry in this country.
-I’m also involved with Ambassadors of Youth who help house and feed homeless teenagers.
+I’m also involved with Ambassadors of Hope who help house and feed homeless teenagers.
 I’ve been there and see these kids and they go to school and they are living in the park and it is heartbreaking.
 I can’t just sit and watch that happen.
 As you can tell, I think about what is most necessary in my heart and if your heart feels you should help someone, then go do it.
 Everyone should support something.
 Go volunteer your time.
 We all need a few extra hours a day.

 When you are at your Mill Valley home, where do you go out for a cocktail?